kimbring2/pyuo/README.md

 # Introduction
-Modifed [ClassicUO](https://github.com/ClassicUO/ClassicUO) client to be used with [UoService](https://github.com/kimbring2/uoservice).
-The gRPC part to commucated with Python, Semephroe to sync the state and action for Machine Learning training, and replay record system are added to the original client.
+The code of this repository is the modified [ClassicUO 0.1.9.0](https://github.com/ClassicUO/ClassicUO/tree/0.1.9.0) client.
+It is made to be used with [UoService](https://github.com/kimbring2/uoservice).
+The gRPC part to commucated with Python, and Semephroe to sync the state and action for Machine Learning training, and the replay record system is added to the original client.

 # Requirement
 - Ubuntu 22.04